ansys/pyaedt-toolkits-antenna/doc/source/getting_started/user_guide.rst

 User guide
 ==========

-To run the Antenna Toolkit, you must have a licensed copy of AEDT installed.
 You have multiple options for installing and launching this toolkit:

 - You can install the toolkit directly in AEDT via an installation script and then launch it as a wizard.